Travel & Touring | WA Road Trips

 Due to the Kimberley’s remoteness, ensure you plan and take precautions.
 Road surfaces can be unpredictable.
 Drivers should keep their speeds down and take extra care if overtaking.
 If emergency services need to get to you by road, keep in mind that it is going to take them about the same amount of time it took you to drive to where you are.

-Corrugated roads and water crossings will slow any vehicle response down considerably and helicopter access can also be limited.
+Corrugated sections and water crossings will slow any vehicle response down considerably and helicopter access can also be limited in the event of an emergency.
 Ensure you take adequate precautions, have a well-equipped and fully stocked first aid kit (and know how to use it) and carry adequate food and water for any unforeseen emergency.
 Consider hiring a satellite phone or getting yourself a satellite communicator for your trip as there is no mobile coverage.

 The Kimberley is also home to venomous snakes and crocodiles.
 You will see crocodiles in the wild, both fresh and saltwater.
 Never assume any waterhole or river is safe to swim in unless advised that it is safe to do so by local authorities.
 Do not loiter near the water’s edge in areas where there are saltwater crocodiles present and ensure that you know your children’s whereabouts at all times.